 - Smoking – damages the blood vessels reducing the flow to your legs and feet.
-This delays wound healing and damages nerves.
+These delays wound healing and damages nerves.

 Diabetic neuropathy can cause:

-- Digestive problems – nerve damage to the digestive system can cause constipation or diarrhoea along with bloating, nausea, vomiting and loss of appetite.
-This is due to gastroperesis where the stomach empties too slowly or not at all.
+- Digestive problems – nerve damage to the digestive system can cause constipation or diarrhoea along with bloating, nausea, vomiting, and loss of appetite.
+This is due to gastroparesis where the stomach empties too slowly or not at all.
 This can severely affect blood sugar levels and nutrition.

 - Sexual dysfunction – autonomic neuropathy damages the nerves affecting sexual function.
 It leads to erectile dysfunction is men and problems with lubrication and arousal in women.

 - Increased and decreased sweating – when sweat glands do not function properly your body cannot regulate temperature properly.
 A reduction or complete absence of sweating (anhydrosis) can be life-threatening.
 Autonomic neuropathy can also cause excessive sweating at night or while eating.

 Diabetic neuropathy is diagnosed based on history and physical examination.
 The muscle strength and tone is checked along with tendon reflexes, sensitivity to touch, temperature and vibration.
 The other tests that may be needed are:

 - Filament test – sensitivity to touch may be tested with a soft nylon fibre called monofilament.